Introduction

 The MMM and MBAi formats result from Kellogg’s collaboration with Northwestern’s McCormick School of Engineering and Applied Science, which demonstrates the institution’s strive to integrate as many disciplines into its business education as it can.

-In doing so, Kellogg ensures that the motivated and academically impressive students that graduate with a Kellogg MBA tackle the challenges of their professional careers with a truly well-rounded perspective.
+In doing so, Kellogg ensures that the motivated and academically impressive students who graduate with a Kellogg MBA tackle the challenges of their professional careers with a truly well-rounded perspective.

 Kellogg Interview Process